knockout/knockout/documentation/options-binding.md

    * `optionsValue`

      Similar to `optionsText`, you can also pass an additional parameter called `optionsValue` to specify which of the objects' properties should be used to set the `value` attribute on the `<option>` elements that KO generates.
+You can also specify a JavaScript function to determine this value.
+This function will receive the selected item as its only argument and should return a string to use for the `<option>` element's value attribute.

-     Typically you'd only want to do this as a way of ensuring that KO can correctly retain selection when you update the set of available options.
+     Typically you'd only want to use `optionsValue` as a way of ensuring that KO can correctly retain selection when you update the set of available options.
 For example, if you're repeatedly getting a list of "car" objects via Ajax calls and want to ensure that the selected car is preserved, you might need to set `optionsValue` to `"carId"` or whatever unique identifier each "car" object has, otherwise KO won't necessarily know which of the previous "car" objects corresponds to which of the new ones.

+   * `optionsIncludeDestroyed`

+     Sometimes you may want to mark an array entry as deleted, but without actually losing record of its existence.
+This is known as a non-destructive delete.
+For details of how to do this, see [the destroy function on `observableArray`](observableArrays.html#destroy_and_destroyall_note_usually_relevant_to_ruby_on_rails_developers_only).

+     By default, the options binding will skip over (i.e., hide) any array entries that are marked as destroyed.
+If you want to show destroyed entries, then specify this additional parameter like:

+     `<select data-bind='options: myOptions, optionsIncludeDestroyed: true'></select>`

    * `selectedOptions`

      For a multi-select list, you can read and write the selection state using `selectedOptions`.
 Technically this is a separate binding, so it has [its own documentation](selectedOptions-binding.html).